RainbowMiner/RainbowMiner/README.md

 sudo apt-get -y install nvidia-headless-430 nvidia-driver-430 nvidia-compute-utils-430 nvidia-cuda-toolkit

 ```
+Reboot after the driver have been installed.

+**Important: check which version of the Nvidia driver you need (i.e. which is compatible with your graphics card)** You can check on the Nvidia website which products are supported by each driver (the latest one is usually the best if you have a recent graphics card).
+Not doing so can cause black screen on reboot.
+Only the main version is needed (don't bother about the number after the point, so if latest driver is 430.24, just write 430).

 ###### Optional Overclocking for Nvidia:

 ```
 sudo nvidia-xconfig -a --cool-bits=31 --allow-empty-initial-configuration
 ```
+Reboot after setting cool bits.